joearms/old.blog/_posts/2013-05-31-a-week-with-elixir.md

 evaluated x and injected a pretty-printed representation of x into the string.
 But it only works for some simpler forms of x and not all x.

-Since you can call any Erlang function from Elixir this was easy to fix
+Since you can call any Erlang function from Elixir this was easy to fix.

 IO.puts "...#{pp(x)}..." always works.
 I just defined pp(x) as